AUTHOR CELIA YEARY IN A SECRET UNDISCLOSED LOCATION |

 That same year, Evan Lysacek also represented the United States in men's figure-skating.
 His performance was flawless, perfection on ice, a routine he'd practiced, literally, for years.
 His Russian counter-point, the medal favorite, took a chance and executed a move than no one else did.
 But!
 The judges weren't looking for extraordinary moves—they were looking for those within the guidelines, and a contestant who skated those perfectly.
 Who won the gold?
 Not the risk-taker, this time, but the one who played it safe.

-Do you take risks in writing and submitting?
+submitting?
 Do you try for the agent who will take you to the top?
-Or do you play it safe, sticking only with the area you know best and feel somewhat confident of earning some success?
+Or do you

+Which works best?
 Me?
 I have taken risks, and not one person I know would believe that I did.
 I don't look the part, I don't act with bravado, in fact, I look like a Sunday school teacher.
 In my forties, I signed on to be a sponsor to take forty high school students skiing.
 I had never skied in my life.
 There were four other female sponsors, along with four male sponsors.
 At the mountain resort, all of us donned skis on the bunny slope and tried it out for most of one day.
 By the second day, all females had quit except me.
 I went on the second day with two men to an intermediate slope.
 Down we went, back and forth.
 On the third and last day, the men enticed me to go to the next harder slope, which I did.
 I had several mishaps, frightening ones, but each time I stood up and kept going.
 At the end of the day, I'd stayed with those men, even though I almost scooted down the slope.
 My poor body ached and hurt all over.
 I never skied again.

-And so, I'm a mix of risk-taker vs. play- it-safer kind of author.
-One day, I hope to take a really big chance and try for the gold.
-Right now?
-I'm playing it safe.
+play- it-safer kind of author.
+One day, I hope to take a really big chance and

 What about you?
 Risk-taker?
 Play-safer?